Baldur is the god of light and nobility and is among the best-liked Norse gods. His tragic death sets in motion the start of Ragnarok.

 A. Loki was known to be the thorn in the side of the gods of Asgard.
 But his involvement in Baldur’s death runs a little deep.
 Clearly symbolic, Loki is the opposite of Baldur.
 Loki is evil whereas Baldur is good.

-Everywhere in the world, these two opposite forces are at war, and while Baldur is a peaceful deity, Loki is cunning and ruthless; therefore he is the one who wets his hands with blood.
+Everywhere in the world, these two opposite forces are at war.
+While Baldur is a peaceful deity, Loki is cunning and ruthless.
+It follows then that he is the one who wets his hands with blood.
 A more simple explanation would be that Loki was so jealous of Baldur being loved by pretty much everyone so he sought to put him out of the way.